Credit Consultants Association Ethical Principles and Standards

-Ethical codes of conduct that professions adopt are based in the values of the society.
+Ethical codes of conduct that professionals adopt are based on the values of society.
 Consequently, these values include the balance between the rights and privacy of the individual and the general welfare of society.
 Each profession must determine its values and social function.
-The profession must then develop and adopt an ethics code which guides professional conduct.
+The profession must then develop and adopt an ethics code that guides professional conduct.
 While no set of guidelines can anticipate all situations, a useful code should provide guidance when problems or dilemmas arise.
 This code should also proactively direct the actions of its members in work-related settings.
 If this is accomplished, the code will ensure society's trust in the profession.

 Credit Consultants Association Ethical Principles and Standards (hereinafter referred to as the Ethics Code) is presented here and consists of this Introduction, a Preamble, six general Principles, and 19 Standards.
 The Introduction discusses the intent and organizational considerations of the Ethics Code.
 The Preamble and General Principles are intended to guide Credit Consultants Association members toward the highest ideals of the profession.
 The Standards more precisely specify the boundaries of ethical conduct.
 Although the Preamble and the General Principles are not themselves enforceable rules, they should be considered by Credit Consultants Association members in arriving at an ethical course of action.
 Ethical Standards are enforceable rules that mandate behavioral choices.